Academic eligibility for Medicine and Surgery

 For further guidance, please contact us at medicine@lancaster.ac.uk.

-Your personal statement is arranged into three sections, each centred around a question.
-We do not require you to include specific information in a section, but some medical schools may do, so please check their websites before you structure your answers.
+Your personal statement is split into three sections, each based on a question.
+We do not require specific details in each section, but other medical schools might, so check their websites before you decide on your structure.

 Finally, you will be assessed on your fitness to practice.